moonem/bikesharing/README.md

-# NYC Citi Bike Trip Data Analysis
+# NYC CitiBike Trip Data Analysis

 ## Overview of the Analysis